haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 add features such as fine-grained cross-package build graphs (leading to more parallelism for faster builds), more accurate file change detection, etc..

+#### Integration with existing build systems

+The `Hooks` `build-type` should integrate with the following three different ways of building `Cabal` packages:

+  * Building Haskell packages with `cabal-install`.
+In this case, we want to expose enough information to enable features such as per-module build graphs, coordination of parallelism through `-jsem`, and multi-repl.

+  * Building Haskell packages inside other build systems using the `Setup.hs` interface.
+This is important as we don't want to break the workflow of RPM/DEB distribution packagers, Nix packages, etc.

+  * The Shake-like build system of the Haskell Language Server.
+Here, we want HLS to be able to re-run actions on demand as part of an interactive developer environment.

 ### Non-requirements